Emergency Management Administration

 - Application materials that are specified to the program enrollment (not the university) should be submitted to Admissions office between Jan.
 1 and March 31 of each year.
-A cohort of 50 applicants will be admitted and start in the Fall semester.
+A cohort of up to 50 applicants will be admitted and start in the Fall semester.
 Being accepted by the university does not guarantee program acceptance.

 - Professor Greg Ingham earned a B.S. in Political Science from WTAMU and his Masters of Public Administration from Texas Tech University.
 He earned his designation as a Certified Public Manager from Texas Tech University through the Texas State University program.
 Mr. Ingham has more than 35 years of experience as a City Manager in Texas cities.
 He served over 20 years on the Board of Directors for the Texas Municipal League - Intergovernmental Risk Pool which is a statewide entity that provides a variety of risk coverage to Texas cities and related public entities.
 Mr. Ingham is a member of the Texas City Management Association and the International City Management Association.
 He teaches Ethics and the Justice and EMA System, Public Administration, Public Personnel Management, and Public Finance Administration.

 - Dr. Xiangyu Li received his bachelor degree in Urban and Regional Planning from Nanjing University in 2006, and Ph.D. in Public Administration and Management from the University of North Texas in 2014.
 Dr. Li teaches Risk Management, Principles of Emergency Management, GIS Technology for Public and Emergency Management, and Emergency Management Directed Research.

 - Dr. Dave Rausch received a B.A. in political science from the University of Alaska Fairbanks in 1989, a M.A. in political science from the University of Oklahoma in 1992 and a Ph.D. in political science from the University of Oklahoma in 1995.
 Dr. Rausch teaches Statistics for the Social Sciences, along with other courses primarily in the area of American political institutions and religion and politics, as well as American national government and American state and local government.